gb2dev/HLA-NoVR/README.md

 You can also get the [NoVR Map Edits addon](https://steamcommunity.com/sharedfiles/filedetails/?id=2956743603) for smoother traversal and less out of bounds glitches.

 ## Controls
-To change the controls/rebind buttons, edit ``game\hlvr\scripts\vscripts\bindings.lua`` in your main Half-Life: Alyx installation folder.
+To change the controls/rebind buttons or change your FOV, edit ``game\hlvr\scripts\vscripts\bindings.lua`` in your main Half-Life: Alyx installation folder.

 If you get stuck try to move back or crouch!
 In case that does not help you can enable noclip with V.